liushibao/asp.net-core-minimal-api-demo/README.md

 # Asp.Net core minimal api demo

 This is a demo project of the back-end of my vue3 front-end app demo.
+The functionality of this demo is identical to the mvc webapi style demo (another repository in my account).
 It demonstrates how to use Wechat for login and jwt-token authentication.
 The persistent data storage is SqlServer, with SqlSugar as the ORM lib.
 Http responses and other non-persistent data are stored using Redis.

 ## Configuration